Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 Mara was to be a key player in the day’s drama.
 She

 woman down.
-Without Mara’s strength, I believe the wedding
+Without Mara’s strength and patience, I believe the wedding

 ceremony may have required